Data Management Glossary

 The requirement for a gateway between cloud storage and enterprise applications became necessary because of the incompatibility between protocols used for public cloud technologies and legacy storage systems.
 Most public cloud providers rely on Internet protocols, usually a RESTful API over HTTP, rather than conventional storage area network (SAN) or network-attached storage (NAS) protocols.

 Cloud storage gateways create a new appliance (virtual or physical) that acts as your storage at each site to cache data locally and put a golden copy in the cloud.
 They are useful when you are doing active file collaboration across multiple sites and do not have NAS at branch sites or do not want to use your existing NAS.
-But, they do not leverage existing data storage investments and require data to be moved to the gateway which creates additional infrastructure costs.
+However, they do not leverage existing data storage investments and require data to be moved to the gateway, which creates additional infrastructure costs.
 Cloud storage gateways store data in the cloud in their proprietary format.
-Similar to storage-based cloud tiering, cloud storage gateways create proprietary lock-in and unnecessary cloud gateway costs in perpetuity.
-And they also typically create additional on-premises costs.
+Similar to storage-based cloud tiering, they create proprietary lock-in and unnecessary cloud gateway costs in perpetuity.
+They also typically create additional on-premises costs.

 Cloud storage gateways are typically hardware-based since they have to serve hot data from the cache.
 Many vendors also offer virtual appliance options for smaller deployments.